-As a matter of fact, at-least 80% of the Fortune 500 companies use Aptitude Tests to assess and gauge candidates on the cognitive ability of the candidates required for the job.
+As a matter of fact, at least 80% of Fortune 500 companies use Aptitude Tests to assess and gauge candidates on the cognitive ability of the candidates required for the job.

-But, it’s unfair if the so called aptitude tests covers all the genres under the sun.
+But, it’s unfair if the so-called aptitude tests cover all the genres under the sun.
 A janitor should not be assessed on his/her ability to solve a quadratic equation.
-Aptitude tests are most effective only and if they are designed assess job related skills of candidates.
+Aptitude tests are most effective only and if they are designed to assess job-related skills of candidates.